bluebird bio, Inc. Announces P - GuruFocus.com

-bluebird bio, Inc. (Nasdaq: BLUE) (“bluebird”) today announced that it has commenced an underwritten public offering of 20,000,000 shares of its common stock. bluebird also intends to grant the underwriters a 30-day option to purchase up to an additional 3,000,000 shares of its common stock to be sold in the offering.
-The offering, actual size and terms are subject to market conditions, and there can be no assurance as to whether or when the offering may be completed.
+bluebird bio, Inc. (Nasdaq: BLUE) (“bluebird”) today announced the pricing of its underwritten public offering of 20,000,000 shares of its common stock at a public offering price of $6.00 per share, before deducting underwriting discounts and commissions. bluebird also granted the underwriters a 30-day option to purchase up to an additional 3,000,000 shares of its common stock at the public offering price per share, less underwriting discounts and commissions.
+The gross proceeds from the public offering are expected be $120 million, before deducting underwriting discounts and commissions and offering expenses payable by bluebird and assuming no exercise of the underwriters’ option to purchase additional shares of common stock.
 All shares in the offering are to be sold by bluebird.

 Goldman Sachs & Co.
 LLC and J.P.
 Morgan Securities LLC are acting as joint book running managers for the offering.